Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide400.md

 ![](./images/400/lab400-11.png)

--   Set your password for the workspace
+-   Set your password for the workspace.

 ### **STEP 3: APEX configuration**

--   Log into internal APEX workspace with these credentials
+-   Log into internal APEX workspace with these credentials.

 ```
 Admin Workspace:	INTERNAL